goatcorp/faq/development.md

 - The plugin has fallen behind the current API level for over three months.
 You have made reasonable efforts to reach the original developer.
 - The plugin has fallen behind the current API level for over six months.

-Simply inform the community in discord (#plugin-dev) and submit a PR to add yourself as an owner and update the repo url.
+Simply inform the community in Discord (#plugin-dev) and submit a PR to add yourself as an owner and update the repo url.

 ---